go-iiif/go-iiif/README.md

 ### palette

 `go-iiif` supports using the [go-colours](https://github.com/aaronland/go-colours) package to extract colours as an additional service for profiles.
-Details for configuring the `palette` service are discussed [#services](above) but here is the output for a service with the default settings:
+Details for configuring the `palette` service are discussed [above](#services) but here is the output for a service with the default settings:

 ```
 curl -s localhost:8080/example.jpg/info.json | jq '.service'